Rashiiieee/Resort-Management-System/README.md

-# Resort-Management-System : We built the website using html,css,javascript,php.
+# Resort-Management-System : This website is built using html,css,javascript,php.